Lecture and discussion | Marie-José Van Hee and David Kohn

 Robert Gordon University

 Luigi Snozzi is one of the most respected and highly regarded architects in Europe.
 Born in 1932 in Mendrisio, Switzerland, he studied with Livio Vacchini and Aurelio Galfetti at the ETH in Zürich, and started his architectural practice in the late 1950s in Locarno.
 One of his most acclaimed works is the long term urban redevelopment of the historical town Monte Carasso in Ticino.
 A tireless critic he has exhibited internationally since 1993 winning numerous prizes and awards.

 Daniel Serafimovski is a senior lecturer at the Cass School of Architecture in London where he runs a Postgraduate Design Unit with Pierre d’Avoine.
 He was visiting professor at KNUA, Seoul, and is associated with the Royal Danish Academy.
-His architectural work has two parallel strands: residential projects and a series of prototypes of ‘architectural figures’.
-His design research, writing and teaching is based on an understanding of architecture as art.
+His work has two parallel strands: residential projects and a series of prototypes of ‘architectural figures’.
+His design research, writing and teaching is based on understanding of architecture as art.
 He is presently working on a momograph on Luigi Snozzi.

 Friday 23 November 2012 | ESALA Edinburgh